tarantool/tarantool/changelogs/unreleased/gh-6966-readonly-bootstrap.md

 ## bugfix/replication

-* Fixed replicas failing to bootstrap when master is just re-started (gh-6966).
+* Fixed replicas failing to bootstrap when the master has just restarted (gh-6966).